Guide to Shipping & Handling

 - Inventory management and inventory forecasting tools with insights into real-time levels

 Shipping and handling are critical pieces of your logistics strategy and overall ecommerce business.
-From offering the right delivery methods to obtaining favorable shipping rates, there’s a lot that goes into keeping customers happy and costs low.
+From offering the right delivery methods to obtaining favourable shipping rates, there’s a lot that goes into keeping customers happy and costs low.
 If you’re interested in learning more about handing off shipping and handling to a third party, get in touch with ShipBob.